Lechatroger/microbit_BLE_services_nodes/README.md

 ### 1.2.1.Microbit JavaScript online compiler

 For basic usage of the microbit, the microbit-BLE project is appropriated.
-It only activates all bluetooth services.
+It only starts all bluetooth services.
 The services needed are then chosen through the Node-RED functions (see section 1.2.3).

 >To do:
 >- Upload 'microbit-BLE.hex' on the microbit flash drive